louisenorris/blue-plaques/README.md

 Visit localhost:3001.

-In a separate terminal, still inside this directory, run the JSON server:
+In a separate terminal, still inside this directory, run the json server:

 `json-server --watch src/data/db.json`